Updated: Sep 15

-Justin Jefferson's catch in traffic just over the 3rd down marker and his rampaging run down the sidelines, making Longhorns' defenders miss left and right, diving after Jefferson's heels and shoelaces in their vain agony...only catching vapor trails and McConaughey F-Bomb histrionics...
+The Louisiana native made an impeccable catch in traffic, just over the 3rd down marker, while his rampaging run down the sidelines made Longhorns defenders miss left and right, diving after Jefferson's heels and shoelaces in their vain agony...only able to catch vapor trails and McConaughey F-Bomb histrionics...

 This wasn't just a play of divine magic after an entire program's existence-worth of offensive disinterest and disarray: for decades, offensive teams became offensive around some factions of Tigers fans:

-The very thought of a prime time receiving corps catching the ball in nonstop craziness was sickening to the running backs-obsessed culture around Baton Rouge...but here they were...they'd arrived.
+The very thought of a prime time receiving corps catching the ball in nonstop craziness was sickening to the running backs-obsessed culture around Baton Rouge...but here they were...LSU had arrived.

 Due to the incomprehensible relaxing of Texas's successful early front pressure (against a banged up, piecemeal LSU O-line), the Athens Ohio kid repeatedly hit Justin for big plays, back-shoulder touchdown catches, 6 first downs (a pair of 3rd down conversions, inc. the 3rd and 17) and 5 gains of 15+ yards or more.

 3 of those 15+ yard receptions came on the same drive midway through the 2nd quarter...one which altered the course of Tigers history:

 Jefferson looked routine catching the ball across the middle, with ample yards after catch during an important drive which finally let LSU take a 10-7 lead.